4est-is-Forrest/square-iron/content/docs/Email Toolset/_index.md

 ## Summary

-This toolset/system is built on two personal modules and three scripts that perform the work:
+These tools are built on two modules of my design and four scripts that perform the work, two of which will be excluded from the docs for now:

 * [Connectors Module](/docs/connectors/): Establishes Session and Webdriver connections with ServiceNow instances
-* Inbox Module: Primary use is to parse arguments from emails and return JSON ready Python dictionary
+* [Inbox Module](/docs/inbox-common-module/): Primary use is to parse arguments from emails and return JSON ready Python dictionary
 * Tasks Script: Creates ServiceNow Task tickets based on email arguments
 * Incidents Script: Creates ServiceNow Incident tickets based on email arguments
-* Client Portal Script: Creates ServiceNow tickets within a client's instance without JSON capability

 This toolset has a small and simple syntax that must be used within emails' subject lines so as to pass important arguments into the ticket's creation.